reiver/vagrant-golang/README.md

 My personal preference is that the VirtualBox window comes up.
 I don't like (what is called) "headless" mode.
-With the VirtualBox window being shown, it there is an error, I can often see it.
+With the VirtualBox window being shown, if there is an error, I can often see it.

 However, not everyone likes this.
 So, if you want to swtich to **headless** mode, then find the line in `vagrant/Vagrantfile` that says: